 Percent of Students that are Chronically Absent

 Share of students that miss at least 20 days of school in a school year.

-Definition: This indicator reflects the number of students that were recognized as being absent from public school 20 or more days out of all elementary school students within an area.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.
+Definition: The percentage of students that were recognized as being absent from public school 20 or more days out of all students.